Contents

 - Reception of remote commands through MQTT

-- Local data logger (data logger) with charging to the phone by BLE (Bluetooth Low Energy)
+- Local data logging with upload to Smart phonedata logger) with charging to the phone by BLE (Bluetooth Low Energy)

 Who is CO2 Gadget aimed at?

-The CO2 Gadget meter is aimed at everyone, although if you force me to make a distinction, I will tell you that it is aimed at two types of public:
+The Gadget CO2 meter is intended for to everyoneincluding those who are looking for the WOW! effect, although if you force me to make a distinction, I will tell you that it is aimed at two types of public:

 - Users who want a quality meter, uncomplicated and affordable